viky-ai/website/guides/getting-started/index.md

 ### Understanding unknown words

 We will try now to understand the street names.
-All the street names are too much to be imported easily in Viky, so we will try to manage to make the system understand unknown street names.
+All the street names are too much to be imported easily in viky.ai, so we will try to manage to make the system understand unknown street names.

 First create a new private entities list _**street_names**_ Fill it with some very known street names such as _**Champs Elysees**_, _**Rivoli**_, etc...